Cjreynol/pypaint/README.md

 # PyPaint

 An application that enables collaborative drawing over a network.
-It currently supports only a direct connection between two clients.
+It only supports a peer-to-peer connection between two clients.

 ## To Run

 Tested on Python version 3.6, but it should work on any recent version of Python 3.

 To start the application, run `python main.py` from the command line.
-This will bring up the paint window without a peer connection.

-To host a peer connection, run `python main.py 1 <port-num>` where port-num is the desired hosting port.

-To connect to a hosting peer, run `python main.py 0 <port-num> <ip-address>` where the port and ip are the hosts' information.

-Example for running two clients locally on the same computer(need to be run in separate shell instances, or as background processes):
-host - `python main.py 1 50001`
-peer - `python main.py 0 50001 localhost`
+This will bring up the setup window where you can enter an IP address and port number.
+Only the port number is required for "Host", both IP and port are needed for "Connect", and neither is required for "Offline".

+### Known Bug

+On Windows, Tkinter has a bug in its circle drawing that leaves artifacts on the canvas when the mouse motion event is moving left.
+This persists even when the canvas is cleared but does clear when dragging another shape over the area.